Gideon9212/Livecustom/README.md

 -Must have a working card script, card database, and pictures.
 We will not take requests to be scripted for you.

+-Card ID's must start with 515xxxxxxx (10 numbers total, first 3 starting with 515.
+Few exceptions will be made.)

 -Cards should have a "+0" effect on card advantage, except with extreme costs or conditions.
 (Even then, chances are low to be added)

 -No "instant win" conditions unless it is creative and balanced.